jlawhon/jl-velociraptor-artifacts/README.md

-#### Custom Velociraptor artifacts.
+### Custom Velociraptor artifacts.

+Learning how to use Velociraptor and how to create artifacts.
+These work in my limited testing, but YMMV.

+- Dev.MacOS.Applications.Firefox.Downloads
-- Dev.MacOS.Applications.Firefox
+- Dev.MacOS.Applications.Chrome.Downloads